JuliaManifolds/Manopt.jl/docs/src/solvers/cma_es.md

 CurrentModule = Manopt
 ```

-The CMA-ES algorithm has been implemented based on [Hansen:2023](@cite) paper with basic Riemannian adaptations, related to transport of covariance matrix and its update vectors.
+The CMA-ES algorithm has been implemented based on [Hansen:2023](@cite) with basic Riemannian adaptations, related to transport of covariance matrix and its update vectors.
 Other attempts at adapting CMA-ES to Riemannian optimzation include [ColuttoFruhaufFuchsScherzer:2010](@cite).
 The algorithm is suitable for global optimization.

 Covariance matrix transport between consecutive mean points is handled by `eigenvector_transport!` function which is based on the idea of transport of matrix eigenvectors.